 How different would your life be if you found it hard to understand what people were saying to you, or struggled to find the right words?

-It’s important that all children and young people with SLCN receive the right help at the right time and have expert support through every key stage of their education.
-For the last 45 years Afasic has provided a wide range of help and support for these families and we need your help to ensure we can continue to offer our services.
+It’s important that all children and young people with DLD receive the right help at the right time and have expert support through every key stage of their education.
+For over 50 years Afasic has provided a wide range of help and support for these families and we need your help to ensure we can continue to offer our services.

 You can help Afasic continue to make a difference to the lives of children and young people across the UK.
 Whatever support you can give will be greatly appreciated; whether you can: